 But the demo, while exciting, is just a small sample from the very beginning of the game.
 Some of you may be wondering - how does the combat expand from there?

-The Square Enix Blog team recently played through more of the game - we experienced three meaty sections: the opening bombing mission and subsequent escape; the assault on Reactor #5, and a boss battle in the Midgar sewers.
+The Square Enix Blog team recently played through more of the game - I experienced three meaty sections: the opening bombing mission and subsequent escape; the assault on Reactor #5, and a boss battle in the Midgar sewers.

 With many hours of gameplay under my belt, I wanted to share some of my own impressions of how combat’s shaping up.